MrAntares/roBrowserLegacy/doc/Environment.md

 ![](./img/remote-client-api-example-debug.png)

 This text informs us that are no files present to be served by the script.
-Check the [](./GettingStarted.md#preparing-the-dependencies) for the needed set-up, example:
+Check the [Getting started section](./GettingStarted.md#preparing-the-dependencies) for the needed set-up, example:

 ![](./img/remote-client-api-debug-screen.png)